-Royal Air Force firefighter completes 533.5 mile challenge for charity
+Royal Air Force Firefighter completes 533.5 mile challenge for charity

+Running alongside Brown on his final run was U.S. Army Spc.
+Joshua Jones, a firefighter assigned to the 177th Fire Fighting Team, 206th Engineer Battalion, 104th Maneuver Enhancement Brigade.

+“It has definitely pushed me harder to get after my own workouts,” Spc.
+Jones said.
+“For a man that has been in the military, and his age and to still be in great physical shape, he has inspired me to stay on top of my physical fitness as well.”

-Royal Air Force Flight Sgt.
-"Brucie" Brown completed a 533.5 mile run spread out over 123 days on Aug.
-30, 2021 at M.K.
-Air Base, Romania.
-The challenge was dedicated to the charity Kidscape, a London-based charity focused on child safety.
-The run ended with a 50 meter hose drag, five tire flips, and a 50 meter of the Jaws of Life carry.
+The run on Monday morning began at 6 a.m. and resulted in three separate laps around M.K.
+Air Base.
+Once they had returned to the fire station, they ended the session with a 50 meter hose drag, five tire flips, and a 50 meter carry of the Jaws of Life.
 Finally, as a group dragging the hose filled with water about 100 meters.

+This is all part of the broader U.S. Army and Royal Air Force’s mission to work together as NATO allies.
+The RAF and U.S. Army have trained together to build relationships, expand interoperability, and develop a shared understanding that is essential for the combined readiness of the NATO nations.

+Brown’s favorite part of working with the U.S. Army firefighters was showing them how the U.K. trucks operate and their firefighting procedures.
+Spc.
+Jones felt the exact same way.
+Together, they have conducted Typhoon (Eurofighter) aircraft training so they could support each other in the event of an aircraft crash.

 |Date Taken: